Abstract

 2.6.2 Use while breastfeeding, lactating, or chest feeding

-2.7 What are the barriers to emergency contraception use?
+2.7 What are the barriers to EC use?

 Guttmacher Institute.
 Emergency Contraception, https://www.guttmacher.org/state-policy/explore/emergency-contraception; 2022 [accessed 29 December 2022].